enochyl/cpp-misc/README.md

-# practice_cpp
+# cpp-misc

-This repository contains beginner level c++ files mainly for personal testing and learning.
+This repository contains C++ files for personal testing and learning.